SubhaniSk7/SubhaniSk7.github.io/_pages/resume.md

 ### Secondary Education
 KondaVeedu public School, Andhra Pradesh

 Skills
 ======
-* Skill 1
-* Skill 2
+* Machine Learning
-  * Sub-skill 2.1
+* Deep Learning

-Work experience/Internship
+Internships
 ======
-* Summer 2015: Research Assistant
-  * Github University
+### Software Developer
+Alacriti InfoSystems, Hyderabad
+Guide: Praveen Nachu, Manjari Muppaneni
+Worked as a backend developer and responsible for making changes in the production system on a financial product for a reputed bank.

 Projects
 ======
 ### Plant Disease Detection
+Guide:

 ### FaceMark
+Guide:

 ### Image Dehazing
+Guide:

 ### Image Super Resolution using GANs
+Guide:

 ### Extracting Factual and Non-Factual data from News-Articles
+Guide:

 ### Breaking the CAPTCHA
+Guide:

 ### Sentiment Analysis to classify Online Abuse
+Guide:

 ### Employee Project Tracking Tool
+Guide:

 Positions of Responsibility
 ======
 * Worked as a Mentor for freshers at Alacriti InfoSystems.
 (Feb,2017 - Mar, 2017)